jundalisay/superblist/content/en/research/hegel/spirit/part-a/section-2d.md

 ---
-heading: "Section 2b"
+heading: "Section 2d"
-title: The Nature of Identity
+title: Being One and the Other
 # title: "The Contradictoriness of the Perception of 'Things'"
 description: I am aware of the 'thing' as a one and have to keep it fixed in this true character as 'one'
 image: /covers/phenom.png